Does Medicaid Cover Home Birth? 2026 State-by-State Guide

 [Midwife Name and Credentials] [Practice Name] [Phone] · [Email]

-Bottom line: Medicaid covers the largest share of U.S. births.
-CNM services are paid in every state under federal mandate, [1] but home birth midwifery in practice is most accessible in the 14 states where CPMs are also Medicaid-eligible.
-[2] The fastest path for any family is to call your state Medicaid program for written confirmation, then call midwives in your directory directly to ask about enrollment and capacity.
+Bottom line: Medicaid covers the largest share of U.S. births, [8] and CNM services are paid in every state under federal mandate.
+[1] In practice, the most accessible Medicaid home birth coverage is in the 14 NACPM-tracked states plus 2024-2025 expansions in New Jersey, Massachusetts, and Colorado, [2,9,10,11] bringing the practical count above 17.
+Six states (AL, IN, ME, NE, NC, OK) exclude home as a place of service even where credentials are covered.
+[3] The fastest path for any family is to start with the dedicated state guide linked in the comparison table above, confirm coverage in writing with your state Medicaid office, then call midwives directly to ask about Medicaid enrollment and capacity.
 Reimbursement gaps mean Medicaid-accepting midwives book early; start at 12 weeks if possible.
-If your state restricts home birth as a place of service, dual-coverage and sliding-scale arrangements can bridge the gap.

 Every guide on Home Birth Partners is researched against primary sources (federal regulations, peer-reviewed clinical literature, and state-level licensing boards) and reviewed by a credentialed midwife before publication.